Honoria Lawrence: Life

 When Henry Lawrence's duties allowed a more stable family life, Lawrence still assisted her husband with his work.
 In Ferozepore, where he was civil administrator, she helped run the post office.

 In late 1843, now-Major Henry Lawrence was appointed Resident in Nepal.
 Initially, Henry Lawrence went to Katmandu, as women were not allowed, but he received special dispensation, and in 1844 Lawerence became the first European women to reside in the country.
 She was happy with the stability the new position entailed and enthralled with Nepal itself.
 She wrote "It was unlike anything I ever saw, more like an artificial model than any actual scenery, and suggested a crowd of new and strange ideas."
 They lived in Nepal for nearly two years.

 Their next residency was the Punjab, where Henry Lawrence was appointed Resident in Lahore and wielded significant political power, and Honoria Lawrence was again at his side.
 One of her primary acts was to assist in the founding of The Lawrence School in 1847 as a school for the children of soldiers.
 They returned to the British Isles in 1848, where her husband was knighted and thus she became Lady Lawrence.
 When she returned she wrote "I always liked India and now I like it better than ever."
+While there she continued to keep a journal and among other things she wrote of James Abbott, the Deputy Commissioner of Hazara, "as a patriarch" living "among his people" describing how it seemed to be "many years since shears or razor approached him" describing the unconventional style of man who was governing the mountain tribes on the border areas of Punjab and Kashmir.
+Honoria Lawrence had been in Hazara because her husband was there investigating the murder of two British civilians.

 In 1853, Sir Henry disagreed with some political decisions made regarding the region and resigned in protest.
 He became the Governor-General's Agent in Rajputana.
 Honoria Lawrence died in Rajputana, at Mount Abu, on 16 January 1854.